 Katy was so overjoyed she tackled Lew before he could take two steps from the truck he had rode back in.

 “Kat if you don’t climb off of Eric, your going to be pregnant before we get inside” Ronny called out laughing, only just barely dodging the Gibb slap Mary and Jill aimed at him.
-Kat unwrapped herself from Eric, and blushed.
+Kat unwrapped herself from Eric blushing.
 Eric just grinned at his older brother.

-Jared smiled as Jeff Sloan, almost broke two of his ribs with an enthusiastic hug.
-There were others there, old friends and new, and so many who were missing.
-But watching the kids, who buried Ori and Beth in a pile of hugging and crying bodies with Mr. Spots the dog leaping around them, that brought a tear to his eyes.
+Jared smiled as Jeff Sloan almost broke two of his ribs with an enthusiastic hug.
+There were others there old friends and new, and so many who were missing.
+But watching the kids who buried Ori and Beth in a pile of hugging and crying bodies with Mr. Spots the dog leaping around them, brought a tear to his eyes.
 The kids that had been kidnapped and survived, were right there with the others, hugging their friends and laughing and the weight they had born from their capture was finally gone.

 The days after their return, turned into weeks, the weeks turned into months.
 Life became more normal, and the island thrived.
 Mary gave Birth to a baby boy, that they named Ronny Junior.
 Not long after Beth gave birth to Ori’s first natural child, Ori not one for giving to much praise to any one, named the boy Jared Clayton.
 Jared couldn’t stop grinning for a week.